Graduate School of Biomedical Sciences

 Major Thesis Advisor

-All faculty who wish to serve as major thesis advisors must show evidence of being established principal investigators directing a strong, independent program in basic research.
+All faculty who wish to serve as major thesis advisors must show evidence of being established principal investigators directing a strong, independent program in biomedical research.
 A major thesis advisor is expected to assume financial responsibility for the student during his/her tenure in the faculty member's laboratory.

-Membership of Thesis Research Advisory Committee
+Membership of the Thesis Advisory Committee

-Modification of Thesis Research Advisory Committee Membership
+Modification of Thesis Advisory Committee Membership

-It is the prerogative of the student to request a change of major thesis advisor and/or modify the composition of the Thesis Research Advisory Committee.
+It is the prerogative of the student to request a change of major thesis advisor and/or modify the composition of the Thesis Advisory Committee.
+A student who finds it necessary to change advisors must submit a written request with justification to this effect to the PEC for approval.